 Letters written by Civil War soldier, Asher M. Talcott, in Iowa, to his brother Lorenzo.

-This collection contains one letter from Elmer Tanner, at Camp Sherman in Chillicothe, Ohio, to his mother, Mrs. A. Tanner, Geneva, Ohio, November 18, 1917, during World War One.
-He tells his mother about some of his daily activities, other people who have written him, and that he had received his pay.
+In this letter from Elmer Tanner, at Camp Sherman in Chillicothe, Ohio, to his mother, Mrs. A. Tanner, Geneva, Ohio, November 18, 1917, during World War I, Tanner tells his mother about some of his daily activities, other people who have written him, and that he had received his pay.

 Two letters written from Aransas Pass, Texas, to a Mrs. Brown in October 1914, containing extensive reminiscences of the Warrior Guards and Fowler's Battery.